bsc-pm/nodes/README.md

 ### Build requirements

-The following software is required to build and install nODES:
+The following software is required to build and install NODES:

 1. automake, autoconf, libtool, pkg-config, make and a C++11 compiler